 - Providing a “safe place”,

-ERRV's typically feature accommodation to temporary support recovered/recued individuals, fast recue crafts (FRC) - small, agile, fast boats capable of quick rescue and recovery from the water, firefighting and oil recovery facilities.
+ERRV's typically feature accommodation to temporary support recovered/rescued individuals, fast rescue crafts (FRC) or a daughter craft - small, agile, fast boats capable of quick rescue and recovery from the water - firefighting and oil recovery facilities.

 Where tanker operations occur in the field higher specification ERRV's may be required where they are also capable of anchor handling and towing, heading control and emergency towing in addition to the other ERRV responsibilities detailed above.